 This section provides recommendations and guidelines for designing your VDI environment.

-The growth of VDI adoption has resulted in an elevation of the strategic importance of organizational VDI environments: users who are critical to business success are increasingly using VDI for their day-to-day productivity tasks.
-Consequently, the importance of protecting the VDI environment and the business value of its data has also grown as customers seek to ensure that their VDI environments meet corporate availability, recovery time objective (RTO), and recovery point objective (RPO) requirements.
+The growing adoption of VDI has resulted in an elevation of the strategic importance of organizational VDI environments.
+Users who are critical to business success are increasingly using VDI for their day-to-day productivity tasks.
+Consequently, the importance of protecting the VDI environment and the business value of its data has also grown as organizations want to ensure that their VDI environments meet their corporate availability, RTO, and RPO requirements.

 Dell EMC Avamar Virtual Edition

-Dell EMC Avamar Virtual Edition (AVE) is a data protection solution that delivers software-only data protection for virtualized environments and is therefore ideal for the VDI use case.
-AVE is a fully featured data protection solution that is deployed as a virtual appliance and supports advanced functionality such as backup in the cloud (including VMware Cloud on AWS), change block tracking for fast backup and recovery, and integration with multiple VMware interfaces, such as the vRealize Automation Data Protection Extension.
+Dell EMC Avamar Virtual Edition (AVE) is a data protection solution that delivers software-only data protection for virtualized environments, which makes it ideal for the VDI use case.
+AVE is a full featured data protection solution that is deployed as a virtual appliance.
+It supports advanced functionality such as backup in the cloud (including VMware Cloud on AWS), change block tracking for fast backup and recovery, and integration with multiple VMware interfaces such as the vRealize Automation Data Protection Extension.
 For additional information, see Dell EMC Avamar Virtual Edition Data Protection Software.

 Data Domain Virtual Edition

-Dell EMC Data Domain Virtual Edition (DDVE) is a data protection storage solution that runs as a virtual appliance on a customer's choice of hardware or on a variety of public cloud options, including VMware Cloud on AWS.
-For on-premises deployments, DDVE is deployed as a virtual appliance on the relevant hardware platform.
+Dell EMC Data Domain Virtual Edition (DDVE) is a data protection storage solution that runs as a virtual appliance on your choice of on-premises hardware or on various public cloud options, including VMware Cloud on AWS.
 DDVE has a single point of management with Dell EMC Data Domain Management Center and scales up to 96 TB per instance.
-One of the key features of the DD storage protection solution is DD Boost, which provides advanced integration with data protection applications such as AVE to enable client-side deduplication, thus accelerating backup.
-For additional information, see Dell EMC Data Domain Virtual Edition.
+One of the key features of the DDVE storage protection solution is DD Boost, which provides advanced integration with data protection applications such as AVE to enable client-side deduplication, thus accelerating backup.
+For additional information, see Dell EMC Data Domain Virtual Edition Data Protection Software.

-The process for protecting a VMware Horizon VDI environment using AVE and DDVE is outlined in the Data Protection for a VMware Horizon VDI Environment using Dell EMC Data Protection Suite Operations Guide.
+For information about protecting a VMware Horizon VDI environment using AVE and DDVE, see the Data Protection for a VMware Horizon VDI Environment using Dell EMC Data Protection Suite Operations Guide.

-Dell Technologies provides few other data protection products for specific use cases.
-Products include a range of appliances that reduce data protection complexity.
+Dell EMC provides several other data protection products for specific use cases, including a range of appliances that reduce data protection complexity.
 These scalable, preconfigured solutions combine data protection storage with software, search, and analytics.
-For additional information, see Dell EMC Data Protection and Management.
+For additional information, see Data Protection and Management.